From Degrees to Skills: How Job Requirements Shape Applicant Composition and Fit

 Intervention(s)

-The intervention consists of randomizing the educational qualifications stated in job postings for entry-level software engineering and marketing positions.
+This study consists of a two-sided field experiment with job applicants and recruiters.
+In the first stage of the intervention consists of randomizing the educational qualifications stated in job postings for entry-level positions.
 Each applicant is exposed to one of three versions of the posting:

 Degree Required: The job description explicitly requires a bachelor’s degree.